AI Workflow Audit

 An AI Workflow Audit helps a company find where AI actually belongs in the business.
 It starts with real workflows, decision points, handoffs, context, and adoption risk before recommending agents, automations, prompts, or systems.

-practical AI adoption
+Related context: practical AI adoption for founder-led companies.

 Why this matters